 You then measure your track for the first row from one side of the braid closest to the nape, to the next.
 Cut the track to the correct length, and sew the track onto the braid.
 I usually sew from left to right.
 You do this for each additional row until you get to the crown.

-I then comb the hair left out in the crown down to cover the tracks, apply the polishing gloss and flat iron my natural hair to blend with the tracks.
-Since I have a lot of new growth, I pay extra attention to my roots.
-I then trim the ends of the extensions to define the layers and frame the face, and slightly bump under the ends with the flat iron.You should not be able to see any tracks.
+Next I comb my leave out down to cover the tracks.
+Then apply the polishing gloss, and flat iron my natural hair to blend with the tracks.
+I pay extra attention to my roots since I have a lot of new growth.
+I then trim the ends of the extensions to define the layers and frame my face, and slightly bump under the ends with the flat iron.You should not be able to see any tracks.

-With this maintenance, this style lasts me 2 to 3 months.
-When it is time to take out, I strongly suggest that you let someone else help you unless you really know what you are doing.
-It is a very tedious and time consuming task and you can possibly cut your own hair if not careful.
+With this maintenance, this self install lasts me 2 to 3 months.
+When it’s time to take out, I strongly suggest that you let someone help you.
+Unless you really know what you’re doing.
+It’s a very tedious and time consuming task.
+And you can accidentally cut your own hair if not careful.